plotly/academy/_react/2-first-app.md

 > We're not rendering an error message if the API sends back an error – that part is left as an exercise to the reader.

 Now that we have the current temperature, we need to render the 5 day forecast!
 Thankfully, we have Plotly which makes it very easy for us to create amazing graphs.
-Continue with [Part 3: React with Plotly.js](/react/3-with-plotly/)!
+Continue with<a target="_blank" href="/react/3-with-plotly/">Part 3: React with Plotly.js</a>!

 <!-- Syntax highlighting -->
 <script src="https://cdnjs.cloudflare.com/ajax/libs/prism/1.5.1/prism.min.js"></script>